The People’s Voice DVF Award

 Liron Peleg-Hadomi & Noha Khatieb

-Liron Peleg-Hadomi, a Jew, and Noha Khatieb, a Palestinian Arab living in Israel, have committed their lives to peaceful coexistence.
-Liron and Noha met in 2007 when both traveled to Northern Ireland as part of a Vital Voices delegation that brought Arabs and Jews together to collaborate with peace builders from Northern Ireland and South Africa.
-They instantly bonded on a personal level and returned to Israel inspired to build a new culture of tolerance.
+Noha and Liron met in 2007 when both traveled to Northern Ireland as part of a Vital Voices delegation to bring Palestinians and Jews together to learn from peace builders there and bring solutions home.
+They instantly bonded on a personal level and returned to Israel inspired to create dialogue and to build a new culture of tolerance and peace together.